bbrk24/swift-cross-data/Documentation/Using_the_Database.md

 values from the database or count how many rows exist matching a certain predicate.

 The `select` method itself does not perform any querying.
-Rather, it returns a query wrapper with two methods:
+Rather, it returns a query wrapper with three methods:

 - `count()` performs a query like `SELECT COUNT(*)`, and returns the number of rows that exist matching the criteria given.
+This ignores the `orderBy` if specified as that doesn't affect the result.
 - `collect()` performs a query like `SELECT *`, and returns the contents of the rows that match.
 You may optionally pass a range-replaceable container type in which to store the elements, e.g.
   `collect(as: ContiguousArray.self)`, which defaults to `Array` if not specified.
+- `any()` performs a query like `SELECT EXISTS(...)`, and returns a boolean value accordingly.
+This ignores the `orderBy` and `limit`, if specified, as they don't affect the result.

 ## INSERT